-A: For privacy reasons, the names of medications that the donor may be taking must not be listed on the custody and control form.
-However, as a reminder, the donor may list them on the back -side of their copy of the form in the event the donor is contacted by a Medical Review Officer.
+A: For privacy reasons, the names of medications that the donor may be taking must not be listed on the Chain of Custody Form.
+However, as a reminder, the donor may list them on the back side of their copy of the CCF in the event the donor is contacted by a Medical Review Officer.